prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 Optional<JdbcExpression> translated = jdbcExpression.getTranslated();
 ```

-Now we could remove all the tables from the group which have no join criteria and having join criteria which is not able to pushdown.
-The removed tables will add in the rewrittenSources as explained on step5
+Now we can remove all the tables from the group which have no join criteria and having join criteria which are not able to pushdown.
+The removed tables will be added in the rewrittenSources as explained on step5

 7. Create Single TableScanNode for grouped tables and add as MultiJoinNode source list